itteco/iframely/README.md

 Some plugins may return same meta attributes.
 This is possible if one attribute is described using different semantics.
 It happens that values of these attributes are different.
 We know some semantics are better then other.
-For example: html <title> tag often provides page title with site name, which is not really part of page title.
+For example: html '<title>' tag often provides page title with site name, which is not really part of content title.
 But `og:title` usually better and contains only article title without site name.

-If you want to mark you plugin as worst meta source (like html <title> tag), use `lowestPriority: true`:
+If you want to mark you plugin as worst source of meta (like html '<title>' tag), use `lowestPriority: true`:

     module.exports = {
         lowestPriority: true
     }

-If you want to mark your plugin as good meta source, use `highestPriority: true`:
+If you want to mark your plugin as good source of meta (like og:title), use `highestPriority: true`:

     module.exports = {
         highestPriority: true